metamn/react/content/blog/on-state/index.md

 In reactive programming everything is different.
 Each component owns its own state and modifies it on request.
 No component can directly modify the state of another component.

-The caller component has to ask the reciver component to perform an operation which might modify the receiver component's internal state, then wait for &mdash; subscribe to &mdash; the results.
+The caller component has to ask the receiver component to perform an operation which might modify the receiver component's internal state, then wait for &mdash; subscribe to &mdash; the results.

 This kind of isolation brings greater composability &mdash; essential to build large scale systems and complex, interactive user interfaces.